Jordan Community Residential Center

 How does Jordan Community Residential Center spend its money?

 Jordan Community Residential Center directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Jordan Community Residential Center tax-deductible?